kubeflow/examples/mnist/README.md

      ks param set --env=${KSENV} train envVariables ${AWSENV}
      ```

-     * If we look at the spec for our job we can see that the environment variable `GOOGLE_APPLICATION_CREDENTIALS` is set.
+     * If we look at the spec for our job we can see that the environment variables related
+     to S3 are set.

        ```
         ks show ${KSENV} -c train